-Note 11-Bonds payable
+Note 10-Bonds payable

 On September 1, 1998, tax-exempt bonds in the aggregate principal amount of \$12,500,000 were issued on behalf of the Diocese through the South Carolina Jobs - Economic Development Authority to finance the acquisition, construction, equipping and furnishing of certain educational facilities in the Diocese.
 As more fully discussed in the note, "Organization," the Diocese consists of various distinct operating entities, including the Chancery.
 The bonds payable are included in the financial statements of the Chancery, as part of its cooperative investment and lending program.
 However, the construction projects funded by the bonds involve certain other diocesan educational entities.
 As such, these construction projects are included as property and equipment on these other diocesan entities' records.
 Accordingly, the Chancery's financial statements reflect assets, consisting of notes receivable from other diocesan entities, relative to the use of the bond proceeds.
+The Chancery paid off the bonds payable during the year ended June 30, 2014.